Use Case

 Unlocking Cross-Asset Trades

-Critically, because RWA tokens are subject to regulatory constraints, SWAPS supports configurable compliance filters.
-Transfer restrictions, accredited investor requirements, jurisdictional limitations, and holding period rules are all enforced at the graph level before trade discovery begins.
-Only compliant trades are ever presented to participants.
+Critically, because RWA tokens are subject to regulatory constraints, partners should apply transfer restrictions, investor eligibility, jurisdictional limitations, and holding-period rules before trades are presented to users.

 Traditional RWA Trading vs. SWAPS-Enabled